wmfs/tymly/README.md

 ## <a name="Documentation"></a>Documentation

-* The [FlobotJS](http://www.flobotjs.io) site has a lot of information about several Tymly pacakages.
+* The [FlobotJS](http://www.flobotjs.io) site has a lot of information about several Tymly packages.
 * Please refer to the `README.md` file inside each package for more specific information!